rdpate/helpfile/readme.md

 - text MUST NOT contain markup or leading/trailing blank lines
 - text lines MUST end with a newline, including the last line
 - text MUST NOT contain control characters (besides newline), including carriage return and tab
-- for help sections, a synopsis of the command (including the command name) MUST be at the top, eg. "command FOO [BAR..]", followed by a blank line if text follows
+- for help sections, a synopsis MUST be at the top followed by a blank line if text follows
+- for help sections on commands, the synopsis MUST include the command name and common forms, eg. "command FOO [BAR..]"
 - for version sections, the version string MUST be the first line followed by a blank line if text follows
     - the version string SHOULD be formatted according to semver.org
     - whether version strings may be compared according to semver.org is OPTIONAL